FluBBaOfWard/NitroSwan/README.md

 	Holding L maps the dpad to WS Y1-Y4.

 	In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

+	For Pocket Challenge V2:
+	Dpad is mapped to up, down, left & right.
+	L is mapped to Escape.
+	R & X is mapped to View.
+	A is mapped to Clear.
+	B is mapped to Circle.
+	Y is mapped to Pass.

 ## Games